epfl-dojo/mega-dojo.2018.12/README.md

-# A small NodeMCU web server to control WS2813 led stip
+# A small NodeMCU web server to control WS2813 led strip